gradle/gradle/design-docs/play-support.md

 The worker protocol needs to be slightly expanded to allow communication of the new classpath/reload request.
 Existing BuildLink adapter can be used with minor modifications.

 #### Test coverage

 - Changes to source are reflected in running play app
   - test changes to different types of source:
      - controller (java/scala), routes, model (java/scala), views (twirl), javascript, coffeescript, css, lesscss
 - Reload is not triggered if dependency of play run task fails

+### Story: Reloading changes in multi-project Play application

+#### Implementation

+The Play BuildLink solution returns a new classloader that contains the "changing" application resources.
+The non-changing application resources are part of the parent classloader for the classloader returned by the BuildLink implementation.
+In a multi-project Play application, the "changing" application resources are considered to be the application jar of the current project and all dependencies that are of a Project component type.
+All other resources in the runtime classpath are part of the "non-changing" resources and handled by the parent classloader.
+ - dependencies of project component type will be filtered by checking `ResolvedArtifact.getId().getComponentIdentifier() instanceof ProjectComponentIdentifier`

+#### Test coverage
+- Changes to source are reflected in running play app
+  - test changes to primary app and submodules

 ### Story: Scala compile process is reused across continuous build instances